fowlay/gerke-decoder/README.md

 ### Signal plot

-The signal as a function of time, and the threshold, can be shown grapically.
-Request plotting with the -P option:
+The signal, after gaussian blurring, as a function of time, the silence/tone threshold and the resolved binary output after dips and spikes removal can be studied grapically.
+Request plotting with the -P
+option:

     -P